ianframe/retakeScheduler/README.md

 Alpha Version:
 + Project currently supports roles functionality with an admin and student role.
-+ Users only see and schedule/remove retakes while logged in.
-+ Accounts contain student information for quick retake scheduling.
-User information is pulled from their profile.
 + Standard descriptions are dynamically generated after selecting the unit.
++ Allows for two teachers to utilize the app.
++ Retakes begin at a requested state and after admin approval transition to an approved state.

 Improvements Needed:
-+ Forgotten password
-+ Scaling to be used by multiple teachers.
-+ Text/email reminders to students before a scheduled retake.
++ Credits system to request a retake.
++ Email system -- configure env variable and handle routing.
++ Sample quizzes with keys for each standard.